 As FinTech continues to innovate, accounts payable processes are becoming paper-free through automation, and companies are exploring e-Payments as part of that transformation.
 Before your finance department decides to stick with paper-based payment processes and their inherent risks, it’s important to understand the ins and outs of e-Payments.

 The Popular e-Payment Methods

 There are dozens of systems to electronically send payments quickly and securely.
 Each has its pros and cons.
 A few of the most popular include:

-- ACH (Automated Clearing House) – ACH payments are electronically transferred from one verified bank account to another.
-ACH users are verified by the National Automated Clearing House (NACHA) which is a federal agency.
+- ACH (Automated Clearing House) – ACH transactions are electronically transferred from one verified bank account to another.
+ACH users are verified by the National Automated Clearing House (NACHA).

 - VCC (Virtual Credit Card) – Rather than using a traditional credit card with an expiration date and security code, buyers can log in to their online banking portal to create a one-time use card.

 - e-Wallet – Consumers add their credit card information to their mobile devices and pay with the click of a button at accepted businesses.
 Security information is entered during the initial set-up, so there’s no need to enter a pin or zip code.
 A popular provider is Apple Pay.

 With advancements in the FinTech world, both companies and consumers are discovering new ways to pay quickly and safely.
 For your finance department, it’s all about choosing the best method to save time and money without sacrificing security and compliance.

 Of all of the payment options for businesses to choose from, the most preferred electronic payment method is ACH.
 Companies trust ACH because of the quick and easy delivery.
 And most important, ACH comes with an extensive list of requirements to protect transactions.